knormoyle/rp2040_si5351_wspr/README.md

 [sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1](https://github.com/kaduhi/sf-hab_rp2040_picoballoon_tracker_pcb_gen1) is an open-hardware project.
 Kazu AG6NS released the pcb schematics/gerber etc and his port of LightAPRS firmware as open source.
 Thank you Kazu.
 Note there were 4 revisions of his work.
 I forked 0.4 of his pcb work.

-The pcb used for this firmware is currently at [AD6Z tracker](https://github.com/knormoyle/sf-hab_rp2040_picoballoon_tracker_pcb_gen1/tree/main/pcb/tracker/v0.4_kbn)
+The PCB gerber/boms==/placement files  for this firmware is currently at [AD6Z tracker](https://github.com/knormoyle/sf-hab_rp2040_picoballoon_tracker_pcb_gen1/tree/main/pcb/tracker/v0.4_kbn)
 (v0.4_kbn dir).
-There are multiple BOM and CPL files for jlcpcb.com there.
+There are multiple BOM and CPL files that work for jlcpcb.com there.
+Nothing special for using and ordering from jlcpcb.com.
+Pretty much just like ordering traquito pcbs, if you're familiar with that.
+Economic assembly works, so stays cheap.

 Contact me by email to find out which you should use if interested in building some at jlcpcb.com.
+I left the original AG6NS bom in there for comparison, but don't use that one!

 Schematic and board png from jlcpcb are there also.
 The schematic has a buck/boost converter that's not used, some supercaps that are not used, an the LPFs on the si5351a clk0/clk1 have been changed in the bom/cpl files.
 But the schematic is pretty usable for understanding what's going on..
 There are some datasheets for parts there also.
 Alternatives and other things being investigated.

 I think the power consumption, at 3.6V, doesn't exceed 40mA during gps or rf or idle times.
 Gps is left on except when rf'ing, so theoretically a battery powered tracker could be more agressive at saving energy by using gps less.
 I try to slow turn-on stuff to minimize the effect of gps chip surge currents during cold gps reset (start of day). (not an issue I think with gps warm reset, the normal gps off->on transition with VBAT power)